 We all like to think that were are safe in our homes but unfortunately, many homes are not as safe and crime-proof as they supposed to be.
 The chance that someone will sneak in your home while you are away or sleeping are small, however, burglaries do happen to someone.
 Living in a conviction that you have nothing worth stealing or that you are living in a safe neighbourhood can put you at increased risk of becoming a victim of crime.
-It is never the victim’s fault and it is impossible to make your home 100% burglar-proof but there are ways to improve your home safety such as a reputable locksmith to change your locks and reduce the risk of burglary.
+It is never the victim’s fault and it is impossible to make your home 100% burglar-proof but there are ways to improve your home safety such as a using reputable security firm and reduce the risk of burglary.

 To make your home a safer place:

 Always lock the door and windows even if you are inside the house.
 Ensure you have a good quality lock fitted by a reliable firm.
 It may seem unnecessary to lock yourself in the middle of the day, however, crime does not only happen during the night and burglars often do not need a lot of time to take advantage of the opportunity.
 You can easily find yourself without your valuables, wallet and even larger items while you are in the toilet or taking a shower.

 Be suspicious to strangers.
 Not all strangers have bad intentions but you can never know who is pretending to conduct a research or selling door to door and who is using it as a disguise to see your home and if you have anything worth breaking in.

 Never leave valuables or cash on visible areas.
 Hide valuables, cash as well as car keys, jewellery, fine pieces of art and similar attention-drawing items out of sight because they may give potential burglars a reason to break in your home while you are away or sleeping.
 Various companies offer integrated safes and hidden compartments for valuables.